Perozz-cz/ESP_8266-clock/README.md

 Navigate and select `nastaveni casu pres WIFI`

-Create a hotspot on your device with the name hodiny and password 12345678.
+Create a hotspot on your device with the name `hodiny` and password `12345678`.

 Navigate using the buttons to set one of the two alarms.

 When an alarm goes off, the buzzer will sound.
-Silence it by pressing a button.
+Silence it by pressing any button.

 ## Dependencies
 ### library is in this project: